rplevy/clj-apache-http/README_X509.markdown

 ThreadSafeClientConnManager.

 The function init-connection-manager initializes and returns a connection manager.
-It also sets the value of *connection-manager*.
-So once you've called init-connection-manager, you can simply refer to *connection-manager*.
+It also sets the value of connection-manager.
+So once you've called init-connection-manager, you can simply refer to connection-manager.

 # Debugging SSL Connections #